 To apply for an EIN you will file a SS-4 with the IRS.
 It is free and you can do so on the IRS website.
 If you file online you will get your number right away.

-The Small Business Development Center has lots of resources for small businesses in New Jersey.
+The Colorado Chamber of Commerce has lots of resources for small businesses in Colorado.
 They offer online training, new and existing business counseling, as well as business training and events.

 Next Steps to start your cleaning business.